HKXie/Monte_Carlo_Heisenberg_model/README.md

 The spin system follows a Boltzmann distribution, expressed as:
 ![image](https://github.com/HKXie/Monte_Carlo_Heisenberg_model/blob/master/images/Boltzmann%20distribution.png)
 The beta is -1/kT, where k is Boltzmann constant, T is the temperature.
-We use Markov chain Monte Carlo (MCMC) and Metropolis-Hastings algorithm to simulate the magnetization at different temperature or magnetic field.
+We use Markov chain Monte Carlo (MCMC) to simulate the magnetization at different temperature or magnetic field.
+We can't sample from the Boltzmann distribution directly for the whole spin system because the partial function it's difficult to calculate and the state space for system is infinite.
+We use the Metropolis-Hastings algorithm to generate the Markov chain for the spin system.
+The state transition function can be written as:
+P(x,x’) = q(x,x’)a(x,x’)
+Where the q(x,x’) is proposal distribution and the a(x,x’) is acceptance distribution